altunixon/wips/lns/altina_ln/ASP-132-Chapter_2_A_Normal_Day_in_a_War_Zone.md

 Altina raised a topic related to the military, partly because there weren’t any other customers.

-【Erm, can we defeat Etruria?】
+"Erm, can we defeat Etruria?"<br/>

-【Huh?
-You are worried about that?】
+"Huh?
+You are worried about that?"<br/>

-【Maybe Regis think there is no problem… But I still don’t know how this battle will play out.】
+"Maybe Regis think there is no problem… But I still don’t know how this battle will play out."<br/>

-【… The Etruria Theocracy army can mobilize 30,000 men at most.】
+"… The Etruria Theocracy army can mobilize 30,000 men at most."<br/>

 Even though they were stronger than the Varden Archduchy or the Langobalt Kingdom of the Germanian Federation, they were just half as strong as High Brittania.
 Maybe on par with the Estaburg Kingdom to the ease.

 Regis said confidently:

-【On the other hand, the Belgarian Empire committed almost 50,000 troops into the south.
-This number is more than enough to take back the lost territories and launch a counter-invasion.】
+"On the other hand, the Belgarian Empire committed almost 50,000 troops into the south.
+This number is more than enough to take back the lost territories and launch a counter-invasion."<br/>

-【So we will definitely win.】
+"So we will definitely win."<br/>

-【… Of course.
-But the problem isn’t about winning or losing.】
+"… Of course.
+But the problem isn’t about winning or losing."<br/>

-【Is that so?】
+"Is that so?"<br/>

 Altina tilted her head.

 Regis surveyed the shop once again to check for other patrons.
 The shop owner was looking this way, but he wouldn’t hear them if they kept it down.

-【… The main issue is, how many soldiers will be left in the south after this campaign.】
+"… The main issue is, how many soldiers will be left in the south after this campaign."<br/>

 Soldiers weren’t limitless, and good officers were even more valuable.
 A unit would be rendered ineffective if it loses too many of its officers.

-【It’s true that no one wants to lose their soldiers.】
+"It’s true that no one wants to lose their soldiers."<br/>

-【… I think Emperor Latreille’s plan is to crush the invading Etruria Theocracy army, take back our bases and invade them.】
+"… I think Emperor Latreille’s plan is to crush the invading Etruria Theocracy army, take back our bases and invade them."<br/>

-【What?!】
+"What?!"<br/>

-【… He said that he wants to conquer the neighbouring countries in two years.
-IF he was serious, then he would need to at least take down Etruria Theocracy by the end of the year.】
+"… He said that he wants to conquer the neighbouring countries in two years.
+IF he was serious, then he would need to at least take down Etruria Theocracy by the end of the year."<br/>

-【But we are going to invade another nation!】
+"But we are going to invade another nation!"<br/>

-【… Like I mentioned earlier, this city belonged to another nation a century ago.】
+"… Like I mentioned earlier, this city belonged to another nation a century ago."<br/>

 And that country’s name had been wiped off the map.

 Altina pondered and said:

-【Is he going to issue that order to us?】
+"Is he going to issue that order to us?"<br/>

-【… That is the reason why he bestowed the baton of the Généralissime to you.
-And why I want to avoid tiring out the Fourth Army too much in this battle.】
+"… That is the reason why he bestowed the baton of the Généralissime to you.
+And why I want to avoid tiring out the Fourth Army too much in this battle."<br/>

-【I want to rid this world of war.
+"I want to rid this world of war.
 As well as poverty and gaps in social status… My dream is to make a peaceful world.
-But now, I must invade another country?】
+But now, I must invade another country?"<br/>

-【… You don’t need to lead the campaign yourself, just delegate the task to someone you can trust.】
+"… You don’t need to lead the campaign yourself, just delegate the task to someone you can trust."<br/>

-【It’s the same even if I give the order.
-What do you think we should do, Regis?】
+"It’s the same even if I give the order.
+What do you think we should do, Regis?"<br/>

-【… Even if we protest, the Emperor right now is His Majesty Latreille.
+"… Even if we protest, the Emperor right now is His Majesty Latreille.
 It is the duty of soldiers to follow orders.
-If we want to carry out our own will, we will have to raise the flag of rebellion… But the only thing we can protect by doing so is our will.】
+If we want to carry out our own will, we will have to raise the flag of rebellion… But the only thing we can protect by doing so is our will."<br/>

-【Is that so?!】
+"Is that so?!"<br/>

 Altina swallowed the rest of her words.